-We generally sell our products with maintenance and support services, a distinct performance obligation that includes the stand-ready obligation to provide telephone support, bug fixes and unspecified software upgrades and updates provided on a when-and-if-available basis and/or extended hardware warranty.
+Other than for certain of our CPE products, we generally sell our products with maintenance and support services, a distinct performance obligation that includes the stand-ready obligation to provide telephone support, bug fixes and unspecified software upgrades and updates provided on a when-and-if-available basis and/or extended hardware warranty.
 After the initial sale, customers may purchase annual renewals of support contracts.
 Our telephone support and unspecified upgrades and updates are delivered over time and we therefore recognize revenue ratably over the contract term, which is typically one year, but can be as long as five years.
 We also generate revenue from sales of professional services, such as installation, configuration and training.
 Professional services are a distinct performance obligation since our products are functional without these services and can generally be performed by the customer or a third party.
 We generally recognize fee-based professional services delivered at a point in time as the professional services are completed and upon receipt of acceptance if applicable.